“I didn’t realize how much support was available to me until I came to the Pathways Center.” ~ Donna A.

 Is online grief support available?

-Virtual counseling scheduled by appointment is available using your computer, tablet or iPad, smartphone/iPhone to enable you to connect with a counselor from the convenience of your home, office or most anywhere.
+Virtual counseling is available and scheduled by appointment.
+You can use your computer, tablet or iPad, smartphone/iPhone to connect with a counselor from the convenience of your home, office or most anywhere.

 Please call the Pathways Center to speak with someone about how we can help.
 Counselors are available Monday through Friday, 8:00 a.m. to 5:00 p.m.